The Scientific Meaning of Karma

 The question of Karma has often given rise to complex controversies, arguments, debates, and ceaseless theories.
 Does Karma exist, or is the theory of karma purely abstract in nature?
 Is the philosophy of Karma something irrelevant to be discussed, and believed in with respect to today’s time?
 Life quite obviously is limited to our flesh made of sperm and blood, isn’t it?
 So, what value does karma hold in front of this fact?

-A scholar and poet, Mr Daisaku Ikeda who is the president of the Buddhist organization Soka Gakkai International which promotes the propagation of the Buddha’s intent based on the Lotus Sutra has given a very lucid explanation for the unseen law of karma.
+A scholar and poet, Mr Daisaku Ikeda who is the president of the Buddhist organization Soka Gakkai International promotes the propagation of the Buddha’s intent.
+It is based on the Lotus Sutra has given a very lucid explanation for the unseen law of karma.
 He says, “Unless our lives are eternal, how do we come to terms with the inequality into which people are born?
 This question remains”.

 He further adds that the place of one’s birth whether Japan, Indonesia or India.
 The size, shape, and completion of one’s physical self; unique personality and tendencies of an individual.
 Or, say for instance some born with incurable diseases or mental-physical disabilities.